MLG-Fortress/PrettySimpleShop/README.md

 ## Features
 - Supports DoubleChests!
 (Wasn't a simple task.)
+- Records shop sales, so you can see how popular a shop is.
 - Supports custom items.
 Displays custom item name and lore.
 - Players don't even _need_ to know any commands to buy items.
 Clicking a shop twice will prompt the player to input the quantity they wish to buy from the shop.
 - **No sign formats to memorize!**